07/17/2024

 What type of colorectal cancer treatment is right for me?

 Treatment for colorectal cancer depends on many factors, including type, location and stage of the cancer.
 For example, is it an adenocarcinoma, the most common type of colorectal cancer?
 Is the tumor located in the colon or rectum?
 Did your doctor find the cancer early before it spread, or has it spread to other parts of the body?
-Age and other health conditions may also affect a treatment plan, as well as an individual’s personal preferences.
+Age and other health conditions may also affect a treatment plan and your personal preferences.

-At Nuvance Health, the colorectal cancer care team will consider these factors and develop a treatment plan that is best for each individual.
+At Nuvance Health, the colorectal cancer care team will consider these factors and develop a treatment plan that is best for the individual.

 What is surgery for colorectal cancer?